nu11ed/nu11ed/README.md

 ## Hello 👋

-<p>I'm an entry-level Cybersecurity Professional with hands-on experience in both offensive and defensive security.</p>
+<p>I'm a Cybersecurity Professional with hands-on experience in both offensive and defensive security.</p>

 🎯 Interests
 + Counterterrorism